Annunciations [Saints & Martyrs]

 Each image is staged with painted sculptures that, after being photographed, are destroyed.

-The work is hybrid, intermedia - queer in content and form.
-Between sculpture, painting, stage design, digital art, and photography. (‘Purity is a Myth,’ proclaimed Hélio Oiticica).
-The erudite and the vernacular meshed into an idiosyncratic something else.
-From Catholic saints to experimental queer art, from crafty to operatic.
+The work is hybrid, intermedia - queer in content and form (‘Purity is a Myth,’ proclaimed Hélio Oiticica).
+From the erudite to the vernacular: from catholic saints to experimental queer art, from crafty to operatic.

 Art History is a collection of photographs (in books, PowerPoints, online).
-The photos approximate and distance us from painting, sculpture, etc. They refer but are thought a poor substitute.
+They refer but are thought a poor substitute.
 Like porn to sex.
-And yet, some of our first emotions of art were through photographs.
 I make photographs without (standing) referents.
-We see the sculpture and painting only in their representation.
-They are created for the mechanical eye in the first place.
+The situations exist to be recorded by the mechanical eye.
 This is misbehaved photography, far from its specificity and orthodoxies.
-Through it we look at mark making, texture, memories of the hand – we look like if we could look at more than one medium at a time.
-All photographs of art history are supposed to be transparent windows and placeholders for the actual (future) experience.
+The photographs that comprise the history of art are supposed to be transparent windows and placeholders for the actual (future) experience.
 Here, this is it, the actual experience.

 An lgbt+ person who visits a historical art museum is forced to be a detective, a decoder.
 She tries to read the repressed.
 She engages in secret handshakes with the artworks.
-She reads them like a letter from a bottle.
 Or else she doubts her reading as projection.
 Or else she reinvents the works at her own image.
 Then a circuitous history is formed, a history of whispers and chuckles and secret: a history of cruising artworks looking for connections.